slinkp/inheritance_talk/slides.rst

   I'm going to show a simple contrived example, and a real-world example of the kinds of problems I'm talking about.

-  I'm going to show you why they're problems.
+  I'm going to show you why they're problems, show you 3 or 4 common symptoms of overuse.

   And what should we do instead?